 – Eddie Gomez, President

 Precollegiate Development Program participant

 CU Boulder’s Precollegiate Development Program (PCDP) is an academic enhancement program for first-generation students and families from targeted middle and high schools.
 Through extensive advising and engagement with families, this program ensures that students are prepared academically, personally and socially to enroll in and succeed at the postsecondary institution of their choice.

-PCDP works primarily with schools in the Adams County school districts but also serves select schools in Boulder County, Weld County and the Denver Public School system and is comprised of three components, middle school, high school and college bridge.
-Students are recruited in the 7th grade and have the opportunity to participate in the Program through high school graduation.
-The program sponsors year-round activities in which both student and parents can learn skills and find resources that can help them successfully navigate the public-school system and prepare them for their eventual transition to the college or university of their choice.
-Parents are required to participate alongside their student in all academic year activities.
+PCDP works primarily with schools in Adams County but also serves some schools in Boulder County, Weld County and the Denver Public Schools through its middle school, high school and college bridge programs.
+Students are recruited in 7th grade and can participate in the program through high school graduation.
+For nearly 40 years, the program has offered year-round activities where students and parents/guardians can learn skills and find resources that can help them successfully navigate middle and high school and prepare for the transition to college, university or other postsecondary option.
+Parents/guardians are required to participate in all academic year activities with their students.